puppetlabs/trapperkeeper/README.md

   (check-for-errors! [this] (str "Check for any errors which have occurred in "
                                    "the bootstrap process.
 If any have " "occurred, throw a `java.lang.Throwable` with "
-                                   "the contents of the error.")
+                                   "the contents of the error.
+If none have " "occurred, return the input parameter.")
   (init [this] "Initialize the services")
   (start [this] "Start the services")
   (stop [this] "Stop the services"))